American Spirit Media: Operations

-The company owns or operates seven stations, which all but two are operated by Gray Television through shared services and/or joint sales agreements.
+The company owns or operates seven stations, which all but two are operated by Gray Media through shared services and/or joint sales agreements.
 Prior to 2019, Raycom Media provided services to these stations that are now operated by Gray, while WUPW is now operated by Tegna.

 This list also contains stations that were owned by Southeastern Media Holdings, prior to its acquisition by American Spirit in 2011.